How to Claim Term Insurance After Death?

 Yes, the policyholder can avail tax exemption up to one and a half lakh rupees as per applicable terms and conditions.

-If you have opted for a Return Of premium rider, then you will be qualified to get back the premiums paid.
+If you have opted for a Return Of Premium Rider, then you will be qualified to get back the premiums paid.

 Yes, you can change the nominee of your term insurance policy at any time during the policy term.
 To do this, you must fill out a nominee change form and submit it to your insurance company.
 Keep a copy of the updated nomination form for your records.